… new project from us:

 We are offering a series of intimate online support sessions for people affected by grief.
 This means people from all our communities: family members, health / emergency workers and carers, those who may be deeply fearful or anxious.
-The sessions incorporate the sharing of experiences alongside creative work including art, writing and poetry with by bereavement counsellor Gill Brooks.
+The sessions incorporate the sharing of experiences alongside creative work including art, writing and poetry with by arts practitioner Gill Brooks.

 As well as working with Gill, we are commissioning two artists, Sameena Hussain and Sharon Marsden, to create their own responses to the theme, with a view to developing a community conversation that cuts through the statistics to tell the stories of life, love and loss at the heart of the Covid-19 lockdown.

 People need to be heard, its an ancient form of healing.
 Hearing and telling stories, through painting, photography, clay or word, can transform grief.
 People may uncover their deepest feelings, making them known to their selves and others.
 Telling stories contributes towards a change in perspective, it enables one to make meaning out of memory and preserve that which is positive and helpful.
 Creativity can be a powerful experience which focusses on non-verbal communication.
 The facilitation of a secure, caring and well held group allows a person to experience and express strong emotions.
 These emotions are shared and often others can identify with what is shared.

 In the Grief Project group deep and meaningful experiences were shared early on.
 The group consists of six strangers all bereaved during social isolation (Covid).
 People denied the opportunity to say goodbye in person or at the funeral of their loved ones all shared similar feelings of not having closure.
 Similarly, they all felt isolated, in a surreal world, with loved ones absent.
 Our first exercise was to paint the inner world of feeling and then use words to describe what had been painted.